Farmers' Produce Trade and Commerce (Promotion and Facilitation) Act, 2020: Farmers (Empowerment and Protection) Agreement on Price Assurance and Farm Services Act

 This Act, along with the Farmers (Empowerment and Protection) Agreement on Price Assurance and Farm Services Act, was promulgated by the Union Cabinet on 5 June 2020.
 The Lok Sabha approved the bills on 17 September 2020, and Rajya Sabha on 20 September 2020.

 Provisions

 Prior to the 2020 legislation, agricultural trade in India could only be conducted in APMC market yards (mandis).
 This Act, however, also allows trading in "outside trade areas"—such as farm gates, factory premises, warehouses, silos, and cold storages—and prohibits state governments from levying any market fee or cess on farmers, traders; it also aims to provide electronic-trading platforms for trading the produce of farmers in such areas.

-The Act seeks to facilitate lucrative prices for farmers through competitive alternative trading channels to promote barrier-free inter-state and intra-state trade of agriculture goods.
+The Act seeks to facilitate lucrative prices for farmers through competitive alternative trading channels to promote barrier-free inter-state and intrastate trade of agriculture goods.
 It also permits the electronic trading of farmers' produce in the specified trade area, facilitating direct and online buying & selling of such products through electronic devices and internet.